Note: This article was originally published December 2, 2024. It has been updated to include current benchmarks as of September 2025.

 Let’s explore Pave’s dataset to understand more.
 As it turns out, whether an organization is top-heavy depends on the function and stage.

-We analyzed 2,980 analyzed tech companies in Pave’s dataset, looking at the average percentage of employees who are Director-level and above as a proxy for how top-heavy an org is.
+We analyzed ~3,400 companies with 50 or more employees in Pave’s dataset, looking at the average percentage of employees who are Director-level and above as a proxy for how top-heavy an organization is.

 {{mid-cta}}